ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 - If all of the matches are for a single pattern, the confidence level for that pattern is returned.

-- If there are matches for more than one pattern (i.e., there are matches with two different confidence levels), a confidence level higher than any of the single patterns alone is returned.
+- If there are matches for more than one pattern (that is, there are matches with two different confidence levels), a confidence level higher than any of the single patterns alone is returned.
 This is the tricky part.
 For example, for a credit card, if both the 65% and 85% patterns are matched, the confidence level returned for that sensitive information type is greater than 90% because more evidence means more confidence.

 So if you want to create two mutually exclusive rules for credit cards, one for the 65% match accuracy and one for the 85% match accuracy, the ranges for match accuracy would look like this.
 The first rule picks up only matches of the 65% pattern.
 The second rule picks up matches with **at least one** 85% match and **can potentially have** other lower-confidence matches.